My Lectures on Chagall

 *The Jerusalem Windows: The Twelve Tribes of Israel

-*The Biblical Windows of St. Stephan Church, Mainz, Germany
+St. Stephan Church in Mainz, Germany

 This lecture on the windows was first suggested by the parish priest, Klaus Mayer.
 The windows were designed by Chagall for the apse of the church in 1973 as a sign of love, peace, hope and reconciliation for France and Germany, and for Christians and Jews.
 Use of projected images illustrates each section of the windows.
 The lecture contains a detailed analysis of the artwork as it coincides with Chagall’s passion for the Bible.